 |Definition||It is a 3D CAD software developed by Autodesk||It is a 2D/3D and BIM platform designed and developed by Graphisoft|

-Both Autocad vs Archicad have their own advantages and disadvantages, but both are widely used by different groups of people.
+Autocad and Archicad have advantages and disadvantages, but different groups widely use both.

-This has a been a guide to the top difference between Autocad vs Archicad.
-Here we also discuss the Autocad vs Archicad key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more –
+This has been a guide to the top difference between Autocad vs Archicad.
+Here we also discuss the key differences with infographics and comparison tables.
+You may also have a look at the following articles to learn more